natural-intelligence-lab/natural-intelligence-lab.github.io/_pages/research.md

 ## Previous project 3.
 Neuroeconomic approach to temporal discounting of monetary gain and loss
 >_M.S. in [Jaeseung Jeong’s lab](http://raphe.kaist.ac.kr/) at KAIST, March 2006 - February 2008_

-* I performed human fMRI experiments to study how the brain processes monetary gains and losses given at different time points.
+* I conducted human fMRI experiments to study how the brain processes monetary gains and losses given at different time points.
 * I collaborated with clinicians to analyze EEGs of patients with neurological and psychiatric disorders using information theory and nonlinear dynamics.

 **Publications**